captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Sorry.
 ---
-Medicinal...
+Medicinal…
 ---
 drugs.
 ---
 ## ROBYN:
 [Laughing]
-"All the kids" don't
+“All the kids” don’t
 ---
 ## SHARON:
-Don't they?
+Don’t they?
 ---
 ## ROBYN:
 Not all.
 ---
 ## SHARON:
-Well they should.
+Well, they should.
 ---
 All of them maybe should.
 ---
-Also, I should've been in a band.
+Also, I should’ve been in a band.
 ---
 ## ROBYN:
 A band!